Product Liability

 US Bill Would Shield Stone Slab Manufacturers Amid Rising Silicosis Cases

-US federal legislation (H.R.
-5437) proposes a liability shield for stone slab manufacturers against civil claims arising from silicosis linked to third-party fabrication.
-This move seeks to decouple product liability from occupational exposure risks, diverging from the total bans on high-silica engineered stone seen in markets like Australia.
+Proposed US federal legislation seeks to grant stone slab manufacturers a liability shield against civil claims for silicosis linked to third-party fabrication.
+This development highlights a strategic effort to decouple product liability from occupational exposure risks, contrasting with the total product bans adopted in other major markets.

 govinfo.govUnited StatesUnited StatesAustraliaAustralia